 It is the direction that matters.

-“Bring” implies moving something to the place where the speaker is.
-Someone is coming.
+“Bring” implies moving something to the speaker.
+Someone or something is coming.

 “Take” implies moving something from the speaker to another place away from the speaker or from a second place to a third place.
-Someone is going.
+Someone or something is going.

 - “If I bring the car around, will you take me home?”

-- “You can take the cake home with you too if you bring me some eggs tomorrow.”
+- “You can take the cake home with you if you bring me some eggs tomorrow.”

-- (“take” from here to where you live, “bring” to my place [without chickens] from your place [with chickens])
+- “bring” to my place (without chickens) from your place (with chickens)

 - “No, I can’t bring them here, but I can take them to you at work.”

-- (“bring” to where we are now, “take” from my place to where you work)
+- “take” from my place to where you work, which is not here)

-- “If you take them before noon, I’ll take them home at lunchtime.”
+- “If you take them before noon, I’ll bring them home at lunchtime.”

-- (“take” from your place to where I work, “take” them from work [Remember, I’m at your home while we talk.])
+- “bring” them from work [Remember, I’m at home while we talk.])